 Embodied Leadership Training (ELT) is not a traditional leadership development program.
 The HEART of our approach integrates body, mind and emotions.

-Personal development work is guided using a Needs Matrix Model, Issues Clearing, Non-Violent Communication and Voice Dialogue.
+Personal development work is guided using the Heifetz Needs Matrix, Issues Clearing, Non-Violent Communication and Voice Dialogue.
 Movement and breath support non-verbal communication and Presence.
 Somatic Experiencing principles build integration and balance.